Can you marry a family member?

 Civil partnerships

-However, in the case of a single adoption, you cannot marry your adopting parent's Civil partnership partner, or your adopted child's Civil partnership partner.
+However, in the case of simple adoption, you cannot marry your adoptive parent's Civil partnership partner, or your adopted child's Civil partnership partner.

 Who can help me?